maiahirsch/maiahirsch.github.io/docs/lab7.md

 ![Covariance tuning](assets/lab7/covariancetuning.png)

 ### 4. Kalman Filter on the Robot
-Integrate the Kalman Filter into your Lab 5 PID solution on the Artemis.
-Before trying to increase the speed of your controller, use your debugging script to verify that your Kalman Filter works as expected.
-Make sure to remove the linear extrapolation step before doing this.
-Be sure to demonstrate that your solution works by uploading videos and by plotting corresponding raw and estimated data in the same graph.

-The following code snippets give helpful hints on how to do matrix operations on the robot:

-#include <BasicLinearAlgebra.h>    //Use this library to work with matrices:
-using namespace BLA;               //This allows you to declare a matrix

-Matrix<2,1> state = {0,0};         //Declares and initializes a 2x1 matrix
-Matrix<1> u;                       //Basically a float that plays nice with the matrix operators Matrix<2,2> A = {1, 1,
-                 0, 1};            //Declares and initializes a 2x2 matrix
-state(1,0) = 1;                    //Writes only location 1 in the 2x1 matrix.
-Sigma_p = Ad*Sigma*~Ad + Sigma_u;  //Example of how to compute Sigma_p (~Ad equals Ad transposed)

 I replaced the linear extrapolation from lab 5 with the Kalman Filter running directly on the Artemis using the BasicLinearAlgebra library.
 All KF parameters (PID gains, d, m, sigma values) are sent over BLE from Python.